 - Taste the lentils before serving to make sure they are soft; if they aren't ready, add more water and continue cooking gently until done.

-Top the soup with chopped parsley and add the crunchy, toasted bread bites to the center.
-You’re left with an incredibly tasty, hearty soup with a nice crunch of bread for texture.
+Top this soup with chopped parsley and add the crunchy, toasted bread bites to the center.
+You’ll be left with an incredibly tasty, hearty soup with a nice crunch of bread for texture.

 Subscribe to my Youtube Channel: www.youtube.com/vincenzosplate